yannikschnitzer/Branching-Bisimulation-Learning/README.md

 ![alt text](https://i.postimg.cc/BQ064qJG/Screenshot-2025-04-04-at-10-45-36.png)
 ## Artifact Requirements

-The artifact comes as a `Dockerfile`, which automatically sets up a container containing all relevant files, software, and dependencies.
+The artifact comes as `Dockerfiles`, which automatically set up a container containing all relevant files, software, and dependencies.
+Due to incompatible requirements for some of the baseline tools, we split the artfact into two seperate Dockerfiles, we elaborate their structure and usage below.

 The artifact contains our software and third-party software used internally or as baselines for comparison.
 Neither of them requires an excessive amount of resources.
 We recommend the following specifications used in our evaluation:
 * **CPU**: Intel Xeon 3.3GHz 8-core
 * **RAM**: 16GB
 * **Disk Space**: 32GB

 **Remark**: To run the baseline comparison with the *Ultimate Automizer* tool, an x86 architecture is required.
-The Dockerfile requests this.

 The setup via Docker installs all required software and dependencies.
 As the baseline tools and some used libraries are extensive, this may take a while.
 On our machines, the setup took up to an hour to complete.

 The artifact can run the experiments separately, i.e., produce the individual columns of the tables.
-For our tool, this is relatively quick and should take at most 10 minutes to produce all results via Bisimulation Learning.
-This may take significantly longer for the baseline tools, especially when experiments will time out.
-In our evaluation, we used a timeout of 500 seconds, implying that the complete experiments may take up to ~4 hours.
+This may require a significant amount of runtime, especially when experiments will time out.
+In our evaluation, we used a timeout of 500 seconds, implying that the complete experiments may take up to ~10 hours.
 For a quicker evaluation, we allow a custom timeout (e.g., 60 seconds) to be set, sufficient to show the orders of magnitude.

 ## Structure and Content

-The artifact contains a `Dockerfile` which automatically sets up the environment for evaluation.
+The artifact contains two `Dockerfiles`, one for the **T2** baseline tool and one for all other tools and baselines (due to requirement incompatability).
+The Dockerfiles automatically set up the environment for evaluation.
 The environment is structured as follows

 * **CAV25** - Main Folder containing the artifact.
   * ***Branching-Bisimulation-Learning***: Repository containing our implementation and experiments.